 Air Show 2014

-Also, the vintage car display, which also made its debut at the 2011 show, is going to be expanded into a small car show.
+The Veterans Salute, which debuted in 2011, will return.
+Once again, veterans’ organizations will have booths on the tarmac, offering services and information.
+The vintage car display, which also made its debut at the 2011 show, is going to expand to a 30-classic car event.

 The family-oriented, community service event has generated more than $1 million in donations.
 It also provides an economic boost to the community worth more than $1 million dollars each time it is held.